 making Slack work for you.All kinds of teams thrive with Slack — take a look at our department-specific guides.

 More coming soon!Learn how Slack works, from top to bottom!Want to learn more about setting up your team?
 Look no further!Welcome to Slack!
 We're so glad you're here.
 Let's get started!Adjust your profile and preferences to make Slack work just for you!Simplify your daily work with apps and tools.Tips and tools for beginners and experts alike.

 Slack is experiencing some connectivity issues — please stand by.
 Check

-A custom bot is an application that is a non-human user on your workspaces.
+A custom bot is an application that is a non-human user in your workspaces.
 Members can interact with it just like they do with each other.
-It requires a human user to set up like any other Slack workspace integration.
-When that human user is deactivated, the custom bot should likewise go away and no longer have access to the workspace and its content.
+It requires a human user to set up just like any other Slack workspace integration.
+When that human user is deactivated, the custom bot should also go away and no longer have access to the workspace and its content.
 We received a bug report that led us to believe that this was not happening in all cases as it should have.
-When we audited our systems for similar activity, we found that some custom bots on other workspaces remained enabled when they should not have been.
+When we audited our systems for similar activity, we found that some custom bots in other workspaces remained enabled when they should not have been.